 She has also worked as a buyer for Shillito’s, as a supervisor at Avon Products, and she owned the much-loved used bookstore, The Book Rack, in Cincinnati’s Dillonvale and Blue Ash neighborhoods.

-For fun, for relaxation, and as an outlet for her ever-present creative impulses, Maureen sews…she sews everything from slip covers to wedding attire, not only altering prom or bridesmaids’ dresses, but by designing and sewing her own signature line of wedding gowns.
+For fun, for relaxation, and as an outlet for her ever-present creative impulses, Maureen sews…she sews everything from slip covers to wedding attire, not only altering prom or bridesmaids’ dresses, but by designing and sewing her own wedding gown creations.
 She does not mess around, people.

 When she’s not working for Dr. Fritz or sewing, you might find Maureen with a book in her hand, cooking in her kitchen, playing Bridge during her weekly Bridge night, or relaxing with her husband and two Boston Terriers at their Elk Lake, KY cabin.